Andrey0573/Arithmetic/README.md

-Arithmetic trainer for beginners. only Subtraction yet. compiled for Linux x64
+Arithmetic trainer for beginners.
+Only Subtraction yet.
+Compiled for Linux x64

 Todo: